Mayank-glitch-cpu/mayank-glitch-cpu/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=mayank-glitch-cpu" alt="mayank-glitch-cpu" /></a> </p>

-- 🔭 I’m currently working on **Root Phenotyping , A deep Learning based bioinformatic Project that uses MaskRCNN to detect the Phenotypic traits of Roots(namely Arabidopsis Thalina, Brasicca Napus and Wheat)**
+- 🔭 I’m currently working on **LTC (Liquid Time Neural Nets) , a type of continuous-time recurrent neural network (CTRNN) that use time-dependent dynamics to process sequential or time-series data more efficiently and interpretably.**

-- 🌱 I’m currently learning **NoSQL,Data Visualisation, Data processsing at Scale ,Statistical Learning, Data Privacy and Security , AI and ML**
+- 🌱 I’m currently learning **NoSQL,Data Visualisation, Data processsing at Scale ,Statistical Learning, Data Privacy and Security , AI and ML, NLP**

-- 👯 I’m looking to collaborate on **Projects that uses Data and mainly focuses on automation and use of AI**
+- 👯 I’m looking to collaborate on **Projects that uses Data and mainly focuses on automation and GenAI**

 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/Mayank-glitch-cpu)